-The vast majority of people don’t go past the wishing and dreaming about it phase.
+The vast majority of people don’t go past the “wishing and dreaming about it” phase.
 A small amount of people start, run into roadblocks, and quit.
 Life gets in the way.
-You get discouraged, and then the idea just gradually fades away.
+You get discouraged and then the idea just gradually fades away.
 Only a few have the willpower, stamina, focus, and desire to see their goals to fruition.

-There is an art to staying motivated, and I will help you.
+There is an art to staying motivated and I will help you.

-First, make a firm decision to see your goal all the way through.
-Whether it is obtaining a new job or starting a business.
+First, make a firm decision to see your goal all the way through–whether it is obtaining a new job or starting a business.
 It’s easy to think about it.
 It’s cool to tell your friends about your plan.
 But know you can only rely upon yourself.
 You must push yourself to make it happen.
 It’s not a game now.
 It is a plan and you need to work on it every day no matter what.
 There will always be obstacles.
-There will always be push back.
+There will always be push-back.
 There will be haters that would love for you to fail.
 Ignore everyone and all impediments.
-Mentally prepare yourself for hardship, failures and setbacks, and promise yourself to fight through them all.
+Mentally prepare yourself for hardship, failures, and setbacks and promise yourself to fight through them all.

-- Surround yourself with likeminded positive people.
+2. Surround yourself with like-minded positive people.

-- Take good care of yourself mentally and physically.
+3. Take good care of yourself mentally and physically.

-- Replace negative feedback loops with positive self-talk.
+5. Replace negative feedback loops with positive self-talk.

 Immediately replace any negative self-talk with positive encouraging thoughts.
 Tell yourself to succeed.
 Will yourself to succeed.
 Convince yourself that you will succeed.
 There are enough negative people out there; you don’t need to be brought down with your own negative thoughts of failure.

-6. Don’t wait, start now.
+6. Don’t wait; start now.

-Pick-up speed as you go along, and keep moving forward.
+Pick-up speed as you go along and keep moving forward.
 Think of yourself as a shark constantly swimming and looking for prey.

-We are all good as some things and pretty bad at most things.
+We are all good at some things and pretty bad at most things.
 Focus on your core strengths.
 When it comes to your weaknesses, seek help.
-If you are looking for a job but are an introvert, seek a career coach or a good recruiter who could help you with interviewing.
+If you are looking for a job, but are an introvert, seek a career coach or a good recruiter who could help you with interviewing.
 The recruiter could help you craft an elevator pitch in which you could sell yourself.
 He could also work with you to improve how your answer challenging interview questions.

-Since it is challenging to stay focused and motivated working towards an ambitious goal in the face of obstacles and set-backs, take the time to congratulate yourself and celebrate all the small milestones along the journey.
-By celebrating the triumphs you will gain more confidence.
+Since it is challenging to stay focused and motivated working toward an ambitious goal in the face of obstacles and set-backs, take the time to congratulate yourself and celebrate all the small milestones along the journey.
+By celebrating the triumphs, you will gain more confidence.
 You will recognize that it is possible to succeed.
 Most average people sprinkle their achievements everywhere and pile up their failures.
 Consequently, they see a mountain of failures and can’t find the success.
 You are not average.
 You are better.
 Sprinkle the failures and pile-up high the successes.
 Each little victory spurs you onto bigger victories.
-It will keep you psyched-up, confident and motivated.
+It will keep you psyched-up, confident, and motivated.